aaronbloomfield/ccc/hws/btcparser/index.md

 00000130  00 6f e2 8c 0a b6 f1 b3  72 c1 a6 a2 46 ae 63 f7  |.o......r...F.c.|
 ```

-On the second line, the magic number of the second block (block index 1) starts on the 6th byte.
+On the second line, the magic number (`f9 be b4 d9`) of the second block (block index 1) starts on the 6th byte.

 #### Reading in the blockchain

 Your task is to read in the blockchain.
 The format for the blockchain can be found in the [Bitcoin lecture slides](../../slides/bitcoin.html#/), specifically starting [here](../../slides/bitcoin.html#/blockchain).
 You will need to read in the file in binary format.

 You will likely want to print out the data read in (and the associated fields).
 This will be changed to a different output format in part 3, below.
 As you are printing out the values, you can see what they should be [here](https://www.blockchain.com/btc/block/0) for block 0; the output is also shown below.
 That site prints the values in big-Endian, which is how we will be printing them in this assignment.
-However, we are going to print out the nBits field in hex; that size prints it out in decimal.
+However, we are going to print out the nBits field in hex; that site prints it out in decimal.

 Some useful hints:

 - There really are only five different types in the bitcoin blockchain: 4-byte unsigned integers, 8-byte unsigned integers, compactSize unsigned integers, 32-byte hashes, and variable-length scripts.
 That's it.
 All of the blockchain is one of these five types -- so you can reuse your code from reading in one type to read in another value of that type.
 - While there are only 5 types, we will be outputting them in different ways -- but each programming language can easily print a number in hex or decimal.
 - Make sure you have a method that reads in compactSize unsigned integers properly, as this will cause your program to crash otherwise.
 In particular, remember that if the variable is more than one byte, then all the bytes *other* than the first are in little-Endian format.
 HOWEVER, some routines that read in the values will swap them for you, and some will not.
 This is explicitly why we provide [block 29,664](blk00000-b29664.blk) for you -- that is the first block that has such a compactSize unsigned int value that is more than one byte (the `txn_in_count` for the second transaction is 320); you can see more information about that transaction [here](https://blockchair.com/bitcoin/block/29664).

 If you can read in all of the input files -- especially the large one -- without any errors, then you've successfully completed this part.
 Note that you may want to redirect your output to a file, since that's a lot of text to be output to the screen.